paytweed/demo-v2-next/README.md

 Run the project using:

 `yarn dev`

-Once you open the browser on the running app's port you will have a basic login prompt, enter with:
-Username: `tweed`
-Password: {env.BASIC_AUTH_PASSWORD}

 **Note:**
 When first running the application or when changing the userId/userEmail the application will recreate an SDKv1 wallet automatically when loading the page.